scaleway/waypoint-plugin-scaleway/README.md

 ### From releases

-- `Download the zip of the latest version for your architecture`
+- [Download the zip](https://github.com/scaleway/waypoint-plugin-scaleway/releases) of the latest version for your architecture
-- `unzip waypoint-plugin-scaleway-container_*.zip -d ${HOME}/.config/waypoint/plugins/`
+- `unzip waypoint-plugin-scaleway-container_*.zip -d ~/.config/.waypoint/plugins/`

+> **Note**
+> On macOS, you will have to execute the following command to ignore developer authenticity verification :
+> ```
+> xattr -d com.apple.quarantine ~/.config/.waypoint/plugins/waypoint-plugin-scaleway-container
+> ```

 ### From sources

 - `make all install`